Skip to Content

 Still, there is plenty of “zooming,” so to speak, on Fretless Sex.
 Khan enjoys the freedom his creation affords him; the fretless instrument allows him to create a slinky, rubbery guitar sound, and he can get flashy without wanking.

 Khan's guitar work complements his casually suave vocals, not to mention his purr of a falsetto.
-And since this guy know his way around a studio, Fretless Sex has a panoramic sound you can sink right into.
+And since this guy knows his way around a studio, Fretless Sex has a panoramic sound you can sink right into.

 For Khan, this was a relatively simple piece of work.
 "I was coming out of a lot complicated productions where I'd have a hundred-some different parts that I’d have to corral together," he says.
 But next he plans to showcase his studio versatility again.
 "I want to play around more with sound itself," he says.